d2l-ai/d2l-en/chapter_preface/preface.md

 ammunition to solve problems quickly, at the expense of requiring the reader to trust us with some curatorial decisions.

-Throughout, we'll be working with the MXNet library, which has the rare property of being flexible enough for research while being fast enough for production.
+Throughout, we will be working with the MXNet library, which has the rare property of being flexible enough for research while being fast enough for production.
 This book will teach deep learning concepts from scratch.